16. EU-UK agreement (TCA)

 Parliamentary scrutiny

-For legally binding decisions, the UK parliament will have a smaller role than it did for EU legislation.
+For legally binding decisions, the UK parliament has a smaller role than it did for EU legislation.
 When the UK was an EU member, UK laws to implement EU directives had to go through the UK parliament, either as statutes or statutory instruments.
 Under the TCA, the UK parliament only has the right to be “informed” of the decisions.
 This means that the UK parliament has less control than it had with EU membership.

 The TCA obliges the EU and UK to consult “domestic advisory groups” and “civil society organizations” on the implementation of the TCA and any supplemental agreements.
 This includes non-governmental organisations, business and employer organisations, and trade unions.
 The EU and UK must “promote interaction between their respective domestic advisory groups, including by exchanging, where possible, the contact details of members of their domestic advisory groups.”